Climate and Average Weather Year Round in Rio de Janeiro Brazil

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Rio de Janeiro varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Rio de Janeiro is December, with an average of 18.5 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 64% on December 22.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Rio de Janeiro experiences extreme seasonal variation in monthly rainfall.

-Daylight saving time (DST) is observed in Rio de Janeiro during 2018, starting in the spring on October 21 and ending in the fall on February 17.
+Daylight saving time (DST) is not observed in Rio de Janeiro during 2023.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.